tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer** Yes.
 Rate limits are tied to API keys.
 Sharing an API key would mean sharing the total number of requests allowed with another individual.
 Sharing keys could also result in someone else charging your account for billable services.

+Excite students about FinTech APIs by highlighting the following points.

+* Communicate that many APIs, like **Plaid**, are disrupting the financial industry and market.
+Many APIs have grass roots initiatives, meaning they are creating tools and technologies for people rather than companies and corporations.
+These efforts echo the open-source movement.

+* Reiterate that even though many APIs require **keys**, their services are often free.
+Obtaining an **API key** is like getting the **keys** to a kingdom.
+Once you're in, you're empowered to build products and submit API requests as you please.
+There are limitations, but services are still free.

 Ask if there are any questions or comments before moving on.

 - - -